vegardkb/master-thesis-code/README.md

 Code for preprocessing and performing analysis of spatiotemporal dynamics in individual radial astrocytes during stimulus responses.

-NOTE: The scripts expect an old version of suite2p (0.11.x) and a modified version of deepinterpolation (see step 4.b below).
+NOTE regarding package versions: The scripts expect an old version of suite2p (0.11.x) and a modified version of deepinterpolation (see step 4.b below).
 Using newer versions of suite2p or deepinterpolation out of the box will introduce bugs, though those should be fixable.

-TODO: Add .yaml for tested conda environments.
+It is suggested to run the scripts using the suite2p environment stored under conda_envs for all of the preprocessing steps except for the deepinterpolation step for which the deepinterpolation environment should be used.
+For data analysis steps the data_analysis environment should be used, but the suite2p environment might work (not tested).

 ## Preprocessing steps:
   0. Imaging data is assumed to be in a .raw file and have a corresponding .ini configuration file.
 Assumed key names is documented in cropbin/cropbin_util.py/CFG_FORMAT.
 Imaging data is assumed recording from an experiment with recurring visual stimulus.